Jankie-codes/reminders_app/README.md

 ```

 Note that for the -d flag, keywords such as (but not limited by) "mon", "wed", "wednesday", "today"
  or "td", and "tomorrow" or "tmr" all work.
+Otherwise, use the format mm-dd-yy.

+The -t flag accepts times in HH:MM(am/pm) OR HH(am/pm) format.

+Other examples:

 ```
 $ task add description2 -d today -t 9:30am
+$ task add description3
+$ task add "multiple word description" -t 12pm -e "multi-word note"
 ```

 ### List reminders: